rejunity/tinyqv-byte-peripheral-ay8913/README.md

 ## Submission process

 Please raise a pull request against https://github.com/TinyTapeout/ttsky25a-tinyQV adding your peripheral.

-Link to your peripheral repo in the PR.
+To get started, fork that repo and clone it, then follow the steps below to add your peripheral into the project.

-If you have any trouble following the steps below, ask in the Tiny Tapeout Discord or in the PR.
+If you have any trouble following these steps, ask in the Tiny Tapeout Discord or in the PR.

 ### Add your verilog source to src/user_peripherals

-* If you have multiple modules create a subdirectory.
+* Copy the verilog files in to a subdirectory of src/user_peripherals
 * Add each source file to the info.yaml source_files section

 ### Add your peripheral to the "Byte interface peripherals" section in src/peripherals.v